martijnsiepel01/dynamic_atmt/README.md

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.
+This code is provided under a custom license.
+See the [LICENSE](./LICENSE) file for terms of use